vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 For CPFP carve-out to be effective, the transaction should have only one output that can be controlled by the party that can possibly execute an attack.

-In the issuance and re-issuance transactions, the Issuer control the 'reissuance token' output, and they could also control the 'L-BTC change' output where they receive the excess L-BTC, if they was supplying the funds for paying the fee.
+In the issuance and re-issuance transactions, the Issuer control the 're-issuance token' output, and they could also control the 'L-BTC change' output where they receive the excess L-BTC, if they were supplying the funds for paying the fee.
 This can allow the Issuer to pin the transaction in the mempool, since they would control two outputs of the transaction.
 This is not a big risk, though, as the Issuer can deny issuance to the Sponsor in much more easy ways.
 Transaction pinning, in theory, could be a